 Telemedicine and Rural Mental Health Services

 Many rural areas lack access to mental health services, which may inadvertently exclude clients from care.
 Alternatives to traditional in-person therapy are needed.
-The utilization of telemedicine, or secure video visits, seems an obvious step to increase available rural mental health services.
+The utilization of telehealth, or secure video visits, seems an obvious step to increase available rural mental health services.

 Virtual mental health treatment, often referred to as "telemental health" or "telepsychiatry," can help overcome obstacles to treatment, increase access to providers, and offer additional benefits for rural practices.
-To learn more, check out the webinar: How Telemedicine Helps Improve Care Delivery and Increase Revenue.
+To learn more, check out the webinar: How Telehealth Helps Improve Care Delivery and Increase Revenue.

 Telemental Health in Rural Kansas